-I asked my wonderful Cattitude Daily Facebook followers just yesterday in a fun poll if they prefer cats over humans.
-Obviously being a cat page the answer might be considerably biased, but out of 514 votes, only 18 said they preferred humans.
+I asked my wonderful Cattitude Daily Facebook followers in a fun poll if they prefer cats over humans.
+Obviously being a cat page the answer might be considered biased, but out of 514 votes, only 18 said they preferred humans.

 In today’s society, many of us turn to animals to free our minds of the chaotic world that we live in.
 Facebook pet pages are an escape for us.
 It’s one of the many reasons why I am proactive about keeping the Cattitude Daily Facebook page free of politics.
 Cats ease our minds, they don’t know what’s going on in the White House or in the news, and they are just happy to be themselves with us and pass the time and not looking to argue.
 You know, unless we hold off on the treats or go petting that fuzzy belly of theirs!